 What is a financial planning spreadsheet?

-It is a structured file in Google Sheets or Excel that helps you track your current finances and project your future.
+A financial planning spreadsheet is a structured file in Google Sheets or Excel that helps you track your current finances and project your future.
 It typically includes sections for income, expenses, assets, debts, and investment assumptions.
 The goal is to show not only where you stand today but where you could be years from now.
+Unlike apps that focus primarily on past transactions, a well-built spreadsheet becomes a tool for modeling different scenarios and making informed decisions about your financial direction.

 Which is better for financial planning, Google Sheets or Excel?

-Google Sheets is ideal if you want easy sharing and cloud access across devices.
-Excel is stronger if you want advanced formulas or very large datasets.
-Both work well, and the choice depends on whether convenience or advanced power matters more to you.
+Google Sheets is often preferred for easy sharing and cloud access across devices - you can check your finances from your phone, laptop, or any computer with an internet connection.
+Excel tends to be stronger for advanced formulas or very large datasets, and some people simply prefer working with desktop software.
+Both work well for financial planning, and the choice depends on whether convenience or advanced power matters more to you.
+Many of the templates available today work in both environments.

 Can spreadsheets replace finance apps?